-- to guide the student in making a distinction between informal communication and academic writing/ research writing - to make the student aware of different stages of research writing and to acquaint him/her with the different kinds of research methodologies - to enable the students to analyse and review various research papers
+- to guide the student in making a distinction between informal communication and academic writing/ research writing - to make the student aware of different stages of research writing and to acquaint them with the different kinds of research methodologies - to enable the students to analyse and review various research papers

-- will be able to understand the scope and significance of academic writing/ research writing. - will demonstrate an understanding of the different stages of research writing. - will be able to apply with the different kinds of research methodologies.
+- will have understood the scope and significance of academic writing/ research writing. - will be able to demonstrate an understanding of the different stages of research writing. - will be able to apply different kinds of methodologies in their research.